nagrapoonam/moviweb_app/README.md

 Here are the features in summary:
 * App displays existing list of users with registration option.
 * User can login and use CRUD features.
-* Canot access other user's list of movies.
+* Cannot access other user's list of movies.
+* Hover on Logo to go to main page

 ## Technologies Used